-§ 3 Security goals
+§ 3 Security objectives

-- (1) For the purposes of this guideline, information security means to establish and maintain - (a) "confidentiality"; i.e., to guarantee that only authorised persons have access to information,
+(1) For the purposes of this guideline, information security means to establish and maintain

-- (b) "integrity"; i.e., to ensure the correctness and completeness of information and processing methods, - (c) "availability"; i.e., to guarantee need-based access to information to authorised persons. - (2) This information security guideline is intended to ensure that security measures are taken, which are appropriate for the respective protection purpose and which correspond to the state of the art, in order to minimise the occurrence of information security incidents.
+- (a) "confidentiality"; i.e., to guarantee that only authorised persons have access to information, - (b) "integrity"; i.e., to ensure the correctness and completeness of information and processing methods, - (c) "availability"; i.e., to guarantee need-based access to information to authorised persons. - (2) This information security guideline is intended to ensure that security measures are taken, which are appropriate for the respective protection purpose and which correspond to the state of the art, in order to minimise the occurrence of information security incidents and their effects to the greatest extend.
 These measures particularly serve - (a) reliable support of processes by the IT and the continuity of workflows, - (b) patient security and treatment effectiveness in medical care by the University Medical Center, - (c) the preservation of official, company, business and other secrets, - (d) that the requirements resulting from legal specifications are met, - (e) that the right of self-determination with respect to information of the person concerned is ensured when his or her personal data is processed, - (f) compliance with the regulation of the University of Göttingen to ensure good scientific practice, - (g) the reduction of material and immaterial damage resulting from information security incidents and - (h) the implementation of secure and trustworthy procedures for exchanging information, for communication and for transactions with cooperation partners.

-§ 4 Information security process
+§ 4 Information security process and information security risk management

-- (1) The information security process is used for securing data, whereby the security of data processing systems and entities must be guaranteed, and particularly includes the following tasks: - (a) Definition and determination of responsibilities, - (b) Determination of protection requirements and recognition of risks, - (c) Definition and determination of access to information as well as the type and scope of authorisation, - (d) Determination of security and control measures in accordance with the information security guideline, - (e) Implementation, review and updating of security and control measures to protect information. - (2) All information shall be assigned to categories with approximately equal protection requirements; where: - (a) "Normal protection required" means that the impacts of damage are limited and manageable, - (b) "High protection required" means that the impacts of damage could be considerable,
+- (1) The information security process is used for securing data, whereby the security of data processing systems and entities must be guaranteed, and particularly includes the following tasks: - (a) Definition and determination of responsibilities, - (b) Determination of protection requirements and recognition of risks, - (c) Definition and determination of access to information as well as the type and scope of authorisation, - (d) Determination of security and control measures in accordance with the information security guideline, - (e) Implementation, review and updating of security and control measures to protect information. - (2) The protection requirement of all information must be determined according to the categories normal, high and very high; where: - (a) "Normal protection requirement" means that the impacts of damage are limited and manageable, - (b) "High protection requirement" means that the impacts of damage could be considerable,

-- (c) "Very high protection required" means that the impacts of damage could reach an existentially threatening, catastrophic extent. - (3) Based on possible damaging events and their causes and effects, risks must be assessed and handled with the help of a risk treatment plan by taking risk mitigation, risk avoidance, risk transfer or risk acceptance measures, considering the financial and organisational effort.
-Any remaining risks within the framework of risk acceptance must be described and the management should assume responsibility for them.
+- (c) "Very high protection requirement" means that the impacts of damage could reach an existentially threatening, catastrophic extent. - (3) Based on possible damaging events and their causes and effects, risks must be assessed and handled with the help of a risk treatment plan by taking risk mitigation, risk avoidance, risk transfer or risk acceptance measures, considering the financial and organisational effort.
+Any remaining risks within the framework of risk acceptance must be described and the management should assume responsibility for them. - (4) Appendix 3 contains additional requirements for information security risk management, including the assignment of tasks, the definition of criteria for assessing the need for protection, the effects of damage, the probability of occurrence and the risk classes. - (5) A further risk analysis is not necessary when implementing the measures in accordance with Addendum 2: